In this article:

 What is a Chemistry Degree?

 Chemistry is the science that deals with identifying the substances that make up matter.
-Degree programs in chemistry focus on investigating these substances: their properties; how they interact, combine, and change; and how scientists can use chemical processes to form new substances.
+Degree programs in chemistry focus on investigating these substances: their properties; how they interact, combine, and change; and how chemists and other scientists can use chemical processes to form new substances.

 At the undergraduate degree level, classroom studies and lab work include: